montgomerysamantha/LateNites/README.md

 ## Recent Updates
 - Museum now unlocks at 6:00AM, can donate artifacts and collect rewards as needed
 - Willy's shop now opens at 6:00AM
+- Right clicking on door now works to open it

 ## Bugs